 It's every gamer’s dream to earn a living playing video games.
 But, just like any career, it takes a lot of hard work.
 In the beginning, the only way to make money on Twitch is by accepting PayPal donations, selling merchandise, or using affiliate link programs.
 However, with a little dedication, you can work your way up the ranks to become a top streamer and start earning some real cash.

 The affiliate program is designed to help gamers earn revenue on their path to becoming a full Twitch partner.
-While it’s not required to become an affiliate before attaining partner status, it’s highly recommended.
+You don't have to be an affiliate in order to become a partner, but it’s highly recommended.
 After joining the affiliate program, you can work your way up to partner status, which enables you to make money through advertisements and even Twitch sponsorships.
-In order to become a partner, you must unlock the following three achievements.
+In order to become a partner, you must meet the following requirements: